iffybooks/draw-with-code/README.md

 <div style="page-break-after: always;"></div>

-❏ The code below is an update on the for loop above, starting with a radius of 150 and reducing it by `i*5` on each iteration.
+❏ The code below is an update on the previous for loop, starting with a radius of 150 and reducing it by `i*5` on each iteration.
 (In Python, `*` is the multiplication symbol.)

 ```
 for i in range(25):